Nancy Brinker

-Nancy Goodman Brinker (born December 6, 1946) is the founder of The Promise Fund and Susan G. Komen for the Cure.
+Nancy Goodman Brinker (born December 6, 1946) is an American philanthropist, author, and former diplomat, best known for her contributions to breast cancer awareness and research.
+She founded the Promise Fund and Susan G. Komen for the Cure.
 Brinker was also United States Ambassador to Hungary from 2001 to 2003 and Chief of Protocol of the United States from 2007 to the end of the George W. Bush administration.
-In 2011, she was appointed to be a Goodwill Ambassador for Cancer Control by the World Health Organization.For her work on breast cancer research, Time magazine named Brinker to its 2008 list of the 100 most influential people in the world.
-Brinker was awarded the Presidential Medal of Freedom by Barack Obama on August 12, 2009.
+In 2011, she was appointed a Goodwill Ambassador for Cancer Control by the World Health Organization.

 Early life

 Brinker (née Goodman) was born in Peoria, Illinois to the Jewish family of Marvin L. and Eleanor (née Newman) Goodman.
-Her father was a commercial real-estate developer and her mother was a housewife.
+Her father was a commercial real-estate developer, and her mother was a housewife.
 In 1968, she received a bachelor's degree from the University of Illinois.
 After graduating, she moved to Dallas, Texas and worked at Neiman Marcus as an assistant couture buyer.
-In the following years she took various positions at other public relation firms before marrying businessman Norman Brinker.
+In the following years, she took various positions at other public relations firms before marrying businessman Norman Brinker.

 Career

 Susan G. Komen

-Brinker served as founding chairman of Susan G. Komen for the Cure, supervising all aspects of initial growth.
-The organization was named after Brinkman's sister, who died of breast cancer.
-On December 2, 2009, Brinker was appointed CEO, a position which she held until June 17, 2013, when Judith A. Salerno succeeded her.
+In 1982, following the death of her sister Susan G. Komen from breast cancer, Brinker founded Susan G. Komen for the Cure.
+The organization has since become the world's largest nonprofit source of funding for the fight against breast cancer, investing nearly $3 billion in research, community health outreach, advocacy, and programs in more than 60 countries.
+Brinker also established the Race for the Cure® in 1983, which has grown into the world's largest series of 5K run/fitness walks, with over a million participants annually.
+The organization was named for Brinker's sister, who died of breast cancer.
+On December 2, 2009, Brinker was appointed CEO, a position in which she served in until June 17, 2013, when Judith A. Salerno succeeded her.

 World Health Organization Goodwill Ambassador

-Brinker is currently serving as the World Health Organization's Goodwill Ambassador for Cancer Control.
+Brinker served as the World Health Organization's Goodwill Ambassador for Cancer Control.
 She was appointed by WHO Director-General Margaret Chan on May 26, 2009.
 She advocated for strengthening global action for cancer prevention and control in the context of the Global Strategy for the Prevention and Control of Noncommunicable Diseases endorsed by the World Health Assembly in May 2008.
 Her message emphasized the need for low and middle-income countries to strengthen comprehensive and evidence-based cancer control policies and programs.

 Chief of Protocol

-On October 7, 2008, Brinker hosted a symposium on "Breast Cancer Global Awareness" at the Blair House.
-First Lady Laura Bush joined the participants and the White House was illuminated in pink for the occasion.
+On October 7, 2008, Brinker hosted a symposium on "Breast Cancer Global Awareness" at the Blair House where First Lady Laura Bush attended.

 As Chief of Protocol, Brinker expanded the role of the office through outreach programs intended to foster better relationships with the Diplomatic Corps.
 The effort, known as Diplomatic Partnerships involved over 60 events, including "Experience America", where the Diplomatic Corps traveled throughout the United States to meet with business and civic leaders.